sktylr/sktylr/README.md

 ### Hi there 👋

-My name is Sam and I'm a third year computer science student studying in [Trinity College Dublin](https://tcd.ie).
+My name is Sam and I'm currently studying for a Master's of Computer Science in [Trinity College Dublin](https://tcd.ie).

+- 🔭 I’m currently working on a framework for serving HTTP requests in Go: [`routeit`](https://github.com/sktylr/routeit)
+- 🌱 I’m currently learning more about distributed systems and networking

 My skills include:
-* Python
-* TypeScript
-* Java
+- Java
-* Django framework
-* REST API's

-I'm currently learning Typescript and React and am developing an expense tracking tool for personal use.

-I have a strong interest in server-side development, particularly in the fintech space.
+- Python
+- Go

 You can also find me on [LinkedIn](https://www.linkedin.com/in/sktylr).
-Feel free to reach out, I'm always open to new opportunities.
+Feel free to reach out if you have something to discuss!

 My Github stats: